nasirkhan/mediawiki-bootstrap/README.md

 ## Getting Started

-1. Go to the *"skins"* subdirectory of your MediaWiki installation:
+1. Go to the `skins` subdirectory of your MediaWiki installation:

    ```
    cd skins